mkarneim/pojobuilder/README.md

 How To Use
 ----------

+Make sure that the pojobuilder-*.jar is included in your projects classpath during compile time.
+During runtime it is not required since the @GeneratePojoBuilder retention policy is SOURCE.

-To generate a builder class for a POJO just annotate its class with
+To generate a builder class for a POJO just annotate its class with @GeneratePojoBuilder.
-@GeneratePojoBuilder.
-If you want the generated Builder to use a specific constructor of your POJO then annotate it with @ConstructorProperties and specify the corresponding field names of the parameters.

-Then build your project sources with the PojoBuilder annotation processor enabled.
+Then let your project sources be processed by the PojoBuilder annotation processor.

-To enable the annotation processor you either can
+To run the annotation processor you either can

 * use the apt tool to compile your project (see http://download.oracle.com/javase/6/docs/technotes/guides/apt/index.html).
 * use the <javac> ant task with a special configuration (see below)
 * or add the PojoBuilder annotation processor to your Eclipse project configuration (see below)

 ### Using Ant